Skip to main content

 WebsiteNotify online→

-The Member Services (Death Claims) at Philadelphia FCU coordinates account transitions after a member's death.
+The Member Services (Death Claims and Estate Accounts) at Philadelphia FCU coordinates account transitions after a member's death.
 How each account is handled depends on its setup: POD and trust accounts transfer automatically, while solely-owned accounts typically require court authorization through Letters Testamentary or Letters of Administration.

 Death claims at Philadelphia FCU can be started through an online portal, which streamlines the initial notification and document upload.
 Phone and mail options are also available.